-In the three months ended March 31, 2021 and March 31, 2020, our external costs for the development of Huntington's disease were primarily related to the execution of our Phase I/II clinical trial.
+In the three months ended March 31, 2022, and March 31, 2021, our external costs for the development of AMT-130 were primarily related to the execution of our Phase I/II clinical trial in the United States.
+The costs incurred for the three months ended March 31, 2022 also included costs related to our Phase I/IIb clinical trial in Europe.